 Dr. Knox is on Doximity

-As a Doximity member you'll join over a million verified healthcare professionals in a private, secure network.
+As a Doximity member you'll join over two million verified healthcare professionals in a private, secure network.

 - Connect with other colleagues in the same hospital or clinic